-I’ve worked on many sides of the business, from freelance journalist to book author to magazine consultant to print industry consultant to book publisher and all-around publishing consultant.
+My worked divides between different sides of the business, from freelance journalist to book author to magazine consultant to print industry consultant to book publisher and all-around publishing consultant.
 I love publishing in all its forms.
-God knows I’ve tried, but I can’t imagine doing anything else.
+God knows I’ve tried to move on, but I can’t imagine doing anything else.

 Most of us think of publishing in a very traditional way.
 The Oxford English Dictionary (you don’t get much more traditional than that) first defines publishing as “the action or business of issuing a book or books.”
 It also recognizes “publish” as a verb, but then goes on to reference various acts of committing words to paper, such as a will, or a declaration of war.